aasb13/mope-io/README.md

 # Mope.io reverse engineered

 A simple mope.io client that injects into the websocket.
-(Most packets were completely reverse engineered)
+(Most packets were completely reverse engineered, 64 packets as of now)

 ## Overview